mpv-player/mpv/DOCS/man/options.rst

         want.
 For example, most A/V receivers connected via HDMI and that can do 7.1 would  be served by: ``--audio-channels=7.1,5.1,stereo``

-``--audio-display=<no|attachment>``
+``--audio-display=<no|embedded-first|external-first>``
-    Setting this option to ``attachment`` (default) will display image attachments (e.g. album cover art) when playing audio files.
+    Determines whether to display cover art when playing audio files and with what priority.
 It will display the first image found, and additional images are available as video tracks.

-    Setting this option to ``no`` disables display of video entirely when playing audio files.
+    :no:             Disable display of video entirely when playing audio files.
+    :embedded-first: Display embedded images and external cover art, giving priority to embedded images (default).
+    :external-first: Display embedded images and external cover art, giving priority to external files.

     This option has no influence on files with normal video tracks.